010001000100000101000001/fightvault/README.md

 - **User Authentication**
+  - User registration form.
+  - User login form.
+  - A button to logout displayed on every page where the user will be redirected back to the home page a message is displayed confirming they have been logged out.
-  - Includes user registration, login, and logout functionalities powered by Django Allauth.
+  - Authentication powered by Django Allauth.

 - **Blog Post Detail Page**
-  - Detailed view of each blog post, including the full content, author details, and the ability to leave comments and ratings.
+  - Detailed view of each blog post, including the full post content.
+  - Full featured image, relevant to the post.
+  - Time and date the post was created.
+  - Post Author.

+- **Comments**
+  - A comment section for users to comment on the post.
+  - A full view of all approved comments along with the username of the commenter and the time and date of the comment.
+  - Feedback to the user to let them know that there comment is awaiting admin approval.
+  - An arrow pointing to the comment awaiting to be approved.
+  - Comment displayed in bold for easy viewing.
+  - Username and time and date slighty greyed out to not be too distracting from the main comments.

-  -
+ - **Ratings section**
+   - A rating system for the post.
+   - Average ratings displayed in bold red.
+   - Username of the person who rated.

-- **Comments and Ratings**
+   - Time and date of the rating
-  - Users can leave comments and rate blog posts to provide feedback and engage with the content.
+   - Boxing gloves graphic for users to interact and choose the rating in a fun an engaging way.
+   - Colour change of the gloves from red to black when hovered on and clicked.
+   - Easily see visually the rating choice out of 5.

+- **Polling Section**
+    - A polling system to vote on the predicted outcome of a bout, only included on relevant posts.
+    - Two options are displayed with both fighters names with an option to select one.
+    - A submit vote button to submit the vote.
+    - Current poll is displayed in green and red for contrast along with percentage bars included with the fighers names and the persentage of the current votes.

 ### Features Left to Implement